Early Martin Guitars

 Schmidt worked for Martin ten years earlier.

-Early Hybrid X Braced Spanish Martin
+Size 1 Hybrid X Braced Spanish Martin Guitar

-features, including a Spanish foot, Spanish heel, nickel silver nut, and large abalone fretboard markers on the side of the neck, as well as the
+features, including a Spanish foot, Spanish heel, nickel silver nut, and large abalone fretboard markers on the side of the neck, as well as the colored diamond

-colored diamond backstrip, outer rosette rings with a tiny rope pattern, and checkerboard binding sometimes seen on early Martins.
+backstrip, outer rosette rings with a tiny rope pattern, and checkerboard binding sometimes seen on early Martins.

 This early Spanish Style Martin appears in a larger Size 1, with a variant of the classic three ring soundhole rosette with double ivory center